usecannon/cannon/README.md

 1. Run `pnpm run version` to bump package versions and select one of the desired alpha versions.
 2. Create PR for the branch and merge when required tests are passing
-3. From the `main` branch, run `pnpm publish-alpha` and follow the prompts.
+3. From the `main` branch, run `pnpm run build && pnpm publish-alpha` and follow the prompts.

 #### Changesets